Inedo/inedo-docs/Content/proget/feeds/connector-overview.md

 This feature is available in the paid and trial versions of ProGet.
 Connector filters can be configured in ProGet Free, but are ignored.
 :::

 How to add a connection filter:

-1. navigate to the "Manage Feed" page.
+1. Navigate to the "Manage Feed" page.
-2. select the "Connectors & Replication" tab.
+2. Select the "Connectors & Replication" tab.
-3. select the name of the desired connector.
+3. Select the name of the desired connector.
-4. click "Add Filter", enter the filter specifications and select "Allow" or "Block"
+4. Click "Add Filter", enter the filter specifications, and select "Allow" or "Block"